A list cites instances proving voter fraud in the 2012 U.S. presidential election. See Example(s)

 In 21 districts in Wood County Ohio, Obama received 100% of the votes where GOP inspectors were illegally removed from their polling locations — and not one single vote was recorded for Romney.
 (Another statistical impossibility).

-A precinct-by-precinct breakdown of the official voting results from Wood County, Ohio, for the 2012 election shows that Barack Obama received nowhere close to 100% of the votes cast in any of that county's 97 precincts.
-The highest percentage he achieved in any one precinct was 75.5%.
+A precinct-by-precinct breakdown of the official voting results from Wood County, Ohio, for the 2012 election shows that Barack Obama received nowhere close to 100% of the votes cast in any of that county’s

 In Wood County Ohio, 106,258 voted in a county with only 98,213 eligible voters.